-The day-to-day management of the funds is the remit of Rathbones Asset Management, utilising a well-established investment process with a demonstrable track record.
+The funds are a collaboration between Rathbone Funds and Greenbank.
+The day-to-day management of the funds is the remit of Rathbone Funds, utilising a well-established investment process with a demonstrable track record.
 The sustainability analysis for the funds is provided by Greenbank, the specialist ethical, sustainable and impact investment unit of Rathbones.